camunda/camunda-docs/docs/components/console/manage-organization/external-sso.md

 - The client secret value

 To generate the client on your end, you will need to use the Camunda **Redirect URL** `https://weblogin.cloud.camunda.io/login/callback `.
 Ensure you attach the user permissions `Users > User.Read`.

+## Further collateral

+In some situations you might need to configure a `openid-configuration` URL into your IdP.
+You can find this file here: https://weblogin.cloud.camunda.io/.well-known/openid-configuration